-w all the instructions from the Pre- klet so there are no delays on your
+It is very important that you follow all the instructions from the Pre- Admission Clinic and in this booklet so there are no delays on your surgery day.

-deciding to postpone any person ncies.
-We review all options before n's surgery.
-We let you know as our surgery will be rescheduled for
+deciding to postpone any person' cies.
+We review all options before s surgery.
+We let you know as ur surgery will be rescheduled for

-nstructed by the anesthesiologist or am to stop taking these medicines
+As ir nstructed by the anesthesiologist or my surgeon:

+am to stop taking these medicines before my surgery and when.

 What to stop When to stop

 •

 •

 •

-am to take these medicines the r norning of surgery with a sip of water.
+am to take these medicines the m orning of surgery with a sip of water.

 • •

 • •

 • •

-•
+• •

-Hint : Use the check boxes in this book need to do and what you have do • ///
+^ Hint : Use the check boxes in this book need to do and what you have do

-Preparing for Day Surgery
+Preparing for Surgery